Learning online: guidelines, tips and support

 Keep up to date: check your University email account and FLO discussion forums regularly.

 Announcements from teaching staff and postings to forums will come through to your university email account.
 In the topic site, new postings and announcements are also indicated in the Announcements block.
-You can control how you receive notifications of communications (for instance you can choose an email digest) by visiting 'My profile settings' in the Administration block (toolbar at top of screen).
+You can control how you receive notifications (for instance, you can choose an email digest) by visiting 'My profile settings' in the Administration block (toolbar at top of screen).
 Announcements by teaching staff will come through separately (ie not in a digest).

 If you find it time consuming to access more than one email account, you can forward your Flinders emails to a personal email account.